 The rapid advancement of renewable energy technology means that these sites present unique hazards for fire service response, such as live electricity, stranded energy and unique battery chemistry behaviour that challenges conventional firefighting approaches.
 As a result, considerable risks are presented to firefighters who respond to this type of infrastructure during emergency incidents.

-As an Australasian Fire and Emergency Service Authority Council member, we have collaborated with stakeholders nationally and internationally to assist with the development of a number of national guidelines relating to the operation, modification or design of this type of infrastructure.
-These guidelines provide information relating to incidents involving Photovoltaic and Battery Energy Storage Systems.
-You can find the AFAC guidelines on their website as linked below:
+As an Australasian Fire and Emergency Service Authority Council (AFAC) member, our department has collaborated with stakeholders nationally and internationally to assist with the development of national guidelines relating to the design, operation and modification of this type of infrastructure.

 We advocate a holistic approach to fire and emergency risk management for such sites.

-If you wish to engage with us regarding your Commercial BESS, Solar Farm or Wind Farm, please email your enquiry to CIS@fire.qld.gov.au.
+If you wish to engage with us regarding your battery storage facility, solar farm or wind farm, please email your enquiry to CIS@fire.qld.gov.au.
 The team will then contact you at our earliest convenience.

 Renewable Energies Forms

-Use this form to request a meeting with us about your renewable energies premises.
+Use this form to request a meeting with us about your renewable energy premises.

 Request for QFD visit